Saddle Point Evasion via Curvature-Regularized Gradient Dynamics

 \IEEEPARstart{N}{onconvex} optimization plays a central role in modern machine learning and control applications, where the speed and reliability of convergence directly impact practical performance.
 A fundamental difficulty is the accumulation of critical points in high-dimensional objective landscapes.
 Dauphin et al.~\cite{dauphin_identifying_2014} provided theoretical and empirical evidence that, among these, saddle points, rather than poor local minima, are the dominant obstacle to convergence.

 Classical gradient flow $\dot{\bx} = -\nabla J(\bx)$ cannot distinguish saddle points from local minima.
-While~\cite{lee_gradient_2016} established that gradient descent generically converges to local minimizers,~\cite{du_gradient_2017} demonstrated that this convergence can take exponential time from worst-case initializations: starting at distance $\varepsilon$ from a saddle with eigenvalue gap $\delta$, the escape time scales as $O(\frac{1}{\delta} \ln \frac{1}{\varepsilon})$, rendering gradient descent unreliable when the gap is small.
-Perturbed gradient descent (PGD)~\cite{jin_nonconvex_2021} resolves this by injecting stochastic noise, but offers only probabilistic guarantees and no user-selectable convergence rate.
-Among deterministic approaches, Nesterov and Polyak~\cite{nesterov_cubic_2006} introduced cubic regularization of Newton's method, which was later refined in~\cite{carmon_accelerated_2018}, which developed accelerated methods achieving the optimal $O(\bar{\varepsilon}^{-7/4})$ gradient-query complexity for finding $\bar{\varepsilon}$-second-order stationary points (SOSP).
+While~\cite{lee_gradient_2016} established that gradient descent generically converges to local minimizers, \cite{du_gradient_2017} demonstrated that this convergence can take exponential time from worst-case initializations: starting at distance $\varepsilon_0$ from a saddle with eigenvalue gap $\delta$, the escape time scales as $O(\frac{1}{\delta} \ln \frac{1}{\varepsilon_0})$, rendering gradient descent unreliable when the gap is small.
+The idea of exploiting stochastic perturbations to escape saddle points was pioneered in~\cite{ge_escaping_2015} in the context of tensor decomposition, and subsequently refined into perturbed gradient descent (PGD)~\cite{jin_nonconvex_2021}, which provides finite-time escape guarantees under noise injection.
+Later,~\cite{lee_first-order_2019} generalized the generic convergence result of~\cite{lee_gradient_2016} to a broad class of first-order methods, establishing saddle avoidance as a robust phenomenon, albeit without explicit rate bounds.
+These stochastic approaches offer only probabilistic guarantees and no user-selectable convergence rate.
+In the deterministic domain, \cite{anandkumar_efficient_2016} developed efficient methods for escaping higher-order saddle points where the Hessian is degenerate, while Nesterov and Polyak~\cite{nesterov_cubic_2006} introduced cubic regularization of Newton's method, which was later refined in~\cite{carmon_accelerated_2018}, which developed accelerated methods achieving the optimal $O(\bar{\varepsilon}^{-7/4})$ gradient-query complexity for finding $\bar{\varepsilon}$-second-order stationary points (SOSP).
 Later,~\cite{paternain_newton_2019} proposed a Newton-based method aimed at fast saddle evasion, though requiring noise injection for the full guarantee.
-These methods have considerably advanced the state-of-the-art; however, they share the common limitation that none provide selectable convergence rates, and Newton-type methods suffer from Hessian singularity: the step $\bH^{-1}\bg$ is undefined when $\bH$ is rank-deficient.
+These methods have considerably advanced the state of the art; however, they share the common limitation that none provide selectable convergence rates, and Newton-type methods suffer from Hessian singularity: the step $\bH^{-1}\bg$ is undefined when $\bH$ is rank-deficient.